Raschka-research-group/coral-cnn/README.md

 - MORPH-2: labels 0-54 correspond to ages 16-70

 In addition, balanced versions of the MORPH-2 and AFAD datasets are available as supplementary material in `./datasets/supplementary/balanced-afad-and-morph/`

+## Single Image Predictions

+If you wish to use pre-trained models for making predictions on .jpg images (e.g., for comparison studies), please see the README.md file in the[`single-image-prediction`](./single-image-prediction) subdirectory for more details.